splunk/public-o11y-docs/gdi/get-data-in/rum/browser/configure-rum-browser-instrumentation.rst

 The following limitations apply when using asynchronous tracing:

 - ``async/await`` functions aren't supported.
-You down-compile the code using Babel and targeting older browsers.
+Down-compile the code using Babel and targeting older browsers.

    .. code-block:: javascript